Share your story using:

 - Blood pressure medications

-Drugs that treat high blood pressure and migraine, such as beta blockers, calcium channel blockers and more.
+Drugs that treat high blood pressure and migraine attacks, such as beta blockers and calcium channel blockers.

 - Depression medications

-Drugs designed to treat depression that have also been shown to help prevent migraine attacks.
+Drugs originally designed to treat depression that have also been shown to help prevent migraine attacks.

 - Anti-seizure medications